imoneoi/openchat/README.md

   <a href="https://arxiv.org/pdf/2309.11235.pdf">Paper</a>
 </p>

-OpenChat is a collection of open-source language models, optimized and fine-tuned with a strategy inspired by offline reinforcement learning.
-We use approximately 80k ShareGPT conversations, a conditioning strategy, and weighted loss to deliver outstanding performance, despite our simple approach.
+OpenChat is a collection of open-source language models, optimized and fine-tuned with [C-RLFT](https://arxiv.org/pdf/2309.11235.pdf), a strategy inspired by offline reinforcement learning, to learn from mixed-quality data without preference labels.
+We use approximately 80k ShareGPT conversations to deliver outstanding performance, despite our simple approach.
 Our ultimate goal is to develop a high-performance, commercially available, open-source large language model, and we are continuously making strides toward this vision.

 **🤖 Ranked #1 among all open-source models on [AgentBench](https://github.com/THUDM/AgentBench)**